 - dried seaweed is a tasty, crispy snack

-- Chlorella and spirulina make a healthful addition to smoothies or oatmeal.
+- chlorella and spirulina make a nutritious addition to smoothies

 2. Chia seeds

 Chia seeds are an excellent plant-based source of ALA omega-3 fatty acids.
 They are also high in fiber and protein.

 People can use these seeds as an ingredient in granola, salads, or smoothies, or they can mix them with milk or yogurt to make chia pudding.
-Mixing chia seeds with water also creates an egg substitute that vegans can use.
+Mixing chia seeds with water can also serve as an egg substitute.